edavison18/Portfolio-Project-1_Nashville_Housing/README.md

   2. What are most popular cities for residential homes sold?
   3. What is the average Sale Price by City and disaggregate by landuse?
   4. Sale price by date and city: Patterns in pricing across dates according to different cities ex.
 Time of year when sale prices increase or decrease.
-  5. Difference in Sale Price vs Value for residental homes - Identify patterns where homes sold for a larger difference in sale price to total property value vs where homes sold for less than the property was valued.
+  5. Difference in Sale Price vs Value for residential homes - Identify patterns where homes sold for a larger difference in sale price to total property value vs where homes sold for less than the property was valued.

 # Cleaning Data
 Steps to cleaning data: